 Now that temperatures are finally rising, it’s time to shake off the long winter and prepare for more temperate days ahead.
 It’s also time to spend a Saturday or two taking your apartment out of hibernation.
-Spring cleaning is an annual ritual for many, but it’s easy to forget some essential tasks to keep your living space fresh.
+Spring cleaning is an annual ritual for many where poeple try to get a thorough cleaning, but it’s easy to forget some essential tasks to keep your living space fresh — always read reviews before hiring a maid.
 Here’s a handy checklist to make sure your apartment is ready for April showers… and May flowers.

 1. Time for Some Window Washing

 Unless you live in the tropics, your windows have probably been shut since October.
 Now’s the time to throw them open — but not before you give them a thorough washing.
-Clean glass will let more light into your apartment, and open windows can allow a winter’s worth of stale odors to escape.
+Clean glass will let more light into your apartment, and open windows can allow a winter’s worth of stale odors to escape, Westview Glass offers glass maintenance, this is a common problem with aluminium windows and doors generally, without regular maintenance the problems will worsen, and could end up costing you a lot of money in the long run.
 Think of it as your house exhaling after a cold and wintry season.

 2. Scour Those Screens